LachlanRichardsUSC/SGD213_Task-2-Wiki-Template/Proposal/index.md

 | Add models/art | Week 11 |
 | Review work, fix any bugs | Week 12 |
 | Prototype | Week 13 |

 ---

+## Schedule of Rates
+The develpoment cycle of Midnight Woods is fairly short, as such Axolotl Studio will be running on a tight schedule as the client has specified that the project must be handed in no later than **31st of May**.
+Two programmers have been assigned to undertake this project.
+Since the art assets will be provided by the client, no texture artist is required.
+Furthermore, the developers should primarily focus on function over form when developing this project.

+Each programmer is allocated roughly 10 hours per week of development time towards the project.
+As this project takes place over the period of 5 weeks, this puts the cost of the project anywhere from $4000 to $4500, accomodating for variance in hours per week.

+---